GoogleCloudDataproc/initialization-actions/pulsar/README.md

 ## Usage

-Specify the .sh script's location when using gcloud to create your dataproc cluster.
+Specify the .sh script's location when using gcloud to create your Dataproc cluster.
 Pulsar requires Zookeeper, which can be installed by either including it as an optional component (https://cloud.google.com/dataproc/docs/concepts/components/zookeeper), or by creating a HA cluster by specifying --num-masters=3.
 Pulsar version defaults to 2.6.0, but can be modified by supplying an appropriate value to pulsar-version in the gcloud's metadata field.

 e.g.
 ```bash